meuleman/epilogos/README.md

 ## Running Epilogos

-To be presented with basic documentation of arguments needed to run epilogos, simply run the command `epilogos --help` (More in-depth explanation is given [below](#command-line-options)).
+To be presented with basic documentation of arguments needed to run epilogos, simply run the command `epilogos --help` or `python -m epilogos --help` (More in-depth explanation is given [below](#command-line-options)).

 By default, Epilogos assumes access to a computational cluster managed by [SLURM](https://slurm.schedmd.com/).
 A version of epilogos has been created for those without access to a SLURM cluster and can be run by using the `-l` flag to your command (e.g. `epilogos -l`).